weizh888/PokeAlarmWiki/Alarm-Configuration.md

 ## Enabling/Disabling Pokemon

-At the bottom of the default `alarms.json` is the pokemon section is where you would enable/disable/distance-limit pokemon.
+At the bottom of the default `alarms.json` is the pokemon section.
 It has the list of all 151 generation 1 pokemon.
 A portion of this section looks like:
 ```
 	"pokemon":{
-		"Bulbasaur":"False",
+		"max_dist":"inf",
+		"min_iv":"0",
+		"Bulbasaur":{ "max_dist":"1000", "min_iv":"100", "move_1":"all", "move_2":"Power Whip Seed Bomb" },
 		"Ivysaur":"False",
 		"Venusaur":"False",
 ```

 This is not to be confused with the `"pokemon"` code in the top `"alarms"` section of `alarms.json`.

-Change `"False"` to `"True"` for every pokemon you want an notification.
-Visit the wiki article on [Pokemon Configuration](https://github.com/kvangent/PokeAlarm/wiki/Pokemon-Configuration) for more details.
+Visit the wiki article on [Pokemon Configuration](https://github.com/kvangent/PokeAlarm/wiki/Pokemon-Configuration) for more details on how to limit pokemon notifications by distance, %IV, and moves.